Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

   subscriptions.
 An example of a schedule is
   `Billed every first of the month, for 6 months`.
 - Schedules have a fixed duration.
 Currently, they do autorenew after this duration.
-The duration is used to calculate prorations and downpayment deductions.
+The duration is used to calculate prorations and down payment deductions.
 Read more on this under [Advanced features](#advanced-features)
 - By connecting a `Schedule` to a ProductVariant, you turn the variant into a subscription.
 The price of the variant is the price a customer pays **per interval**.